Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Masses, axial charges, strong and electromagnetic decays of heavy hadrons

-where the axial coupling constant $g_{VP\pi}$ is introduced to depict the $VP\pi$ vertex.
-To obtain the second relation in Eq,~\eqref{eq:gt-derive}, the non-pole contribution is neglected as shown in Fig.~\ref{Fig:2.3:PCAC_GT}(b).
-Thus, one can relate the axial coupling constant $g_{VP\pi}$ to the axial current matrix elements,
+where the axial coupling constant $g_{VP\pi}$ is introduced to depict the $VP\pi$ vertex {and $N_\mu$ term represents the non-pole contribution.
+In the chiral perturbation theory, the non-pole contribution starts to appear from the $\mathcal{O}(p^3)$ Lagrangian~\cite{Goity:1999by}.
+Therefore, in the following derivation, we neglect the non-pole term as shown in Fig.~\ref{Fig:2.3:PCAC_GT}(b).}Thus, one can relate the axial coupling constant $g_{VP\pi}$ to the axial current matrix elements,

 When $q^2\to 0$, one can obtain the Goldberger-Treiman relation,

 where the $F_1(0)$ is the axial charge.
 The PCAC and Goldberger-Treiman relations are illustrated in Fig.~\ref{Fig:2.3:PCAC_GT}.
 In lattice QCD, the axial coupling constants and strong decays of the ground heavy hadrons were extracted by calculating the matrix element of the light quark axial vector current~\cite{Detmold:2012ge,Becirevic:2009xp,Becirevic:2009yb,Abada:2003un,deDivitiis:1998kj,Becirevic:2012pf}.